SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

 UART
 ----
 The Universal-Asynchronous-Receiver-Transmitter (UART) is a widely used communication protocol.
 It is a full-duplex, point-to-point protocol which uses two data lines: one for sending data from host to device and the other for sending data from device to host.
-Unlike other serial protocols like I2C or SPI (see below) both devides can send data any time and there are no master and slaves roles.
-The data transmission is asynchronous as there is no additional clock signal needed to synchronize the transfer.
-To set-up a communication link via an UART bus, host and device have to use the same configuration settings for the data transfer engine.
+Unlike other serial protocols like I2C or SPI (see below) both devices can send data any time and there are no master and slaves roles.
+The data transmission is asynchronous as there is no additional clock signal involved to synchronize the transfer.
+To set-up a communication link via an UART interface, host and device have to use the same configuration settings for the data transfer engine.
 The UART controller on the Raspberry Pi supports:

   - Data rate (also called baud rate): Typically multiples of 9600 up to 115200
   - Number of data bits: 8 (but also 5, 6 or 7 bits are supported)
+  - Parity: odd, even or none
   - Number of stop bits: 1 or 2

-  - Parity: odd, even or none
+The parity (if selected as odd or even) adds an additional bit to the end of the data transfer (before the stop bit) which value is chosen such that the total number of logic ones in the transfer (data bits plus parity bit) is even (or odd as specified in the protocol configuration).
+The receiver can use the parity bit to check the integrity of the data received.

 Optional features for controlling the data transfer (handshaking), either using additional control lines or the transmission of special control characters are sometimes used but will be omitted here.

 Data are being sent always one byte at a time.
 A data transmission starts by sending a start bit (always 0), then the data bits LSB first, the parity bit (if configured) and finally the stop bit(s) which are always 1.
-A typical UART configuration is 8 data bits, even parity, one stop bit (8E1) and thus one data byte is transferred using 11 bit-clock cycles.
-This is a timing diagram of an UART transfer of one byte with a 8E1 setting.
 The period of one bit cycle is 1/F_baud.

 .. figure:: images/UART.png
     :width: 600
     :align: center
+Timing diagram of an UART transfer of one byte (0xcd): one start bit, 8 data bits, even parity, and one stop bit (8E1).

 The encoding and decoding of the parity bit is done in the UART hardware.
 If even (odd) parity is selected the transmitter will set the parity to a logic value such the sum off all data bytes including the parity bit is even (odd).
 The checking of the validity of a received byte is transparent to the user.
 A mismatch of calculated and received parity will be notified to the user as a receive error.
+However, multiple (odd) bit errors can not be detected.

 .. note::
     The signal names RX and TX, which are commonly used for labeling the UART bus, can cause confusion when connecting one device with another.
 Since a device sends data via its TX port and expects to receive data via its RX port, at some point the TX labeled net from one device needs to be connected to the RX labeled net of the other device and vice versa.